RCNC Diversity, Equity & Inclusion Training

 People with mental health and substance use disorders frequently cycle in and out of jail.
 It can be difficult for someone to get better when floating between jails, homeless shelters, group homes and emergency departments.Officials at the Pitt County Sheriff’s Department noticed this pattern and they’re making changes to reduce recidivism rates and get these people the help they need.The Pitt County department has a jail “navigator” who helps place people into safe housing and reconnect them to benefits upon their release.
 The sheriff’s office is also preparing to launch a new treatment program for drug users housed in the jail.

 he United States is not the first country to be plagued by heroin and overdose deaths.
 Western Europe experienced spikes in opioid overdose deaths in the 1980s and 90s.
 But countries such as France and Switzerland have found ways to support drug users and rein in the problem.

 North Carolina Health News has dedicated hundreds of reporting hours to the opioid crisis and its socio-economic side effects in our state.
 Late last year, we traveled to Europe to see what others have done to address these issues before us.

+The 7th Annual Capital Area Rally for Recovery will be held Saturday, 9/21/19 10AM—2PM at Mordecai Historical Park.
 The Capital Area Rally for Recovery is an annual event to celebrate recovery and offer hope to anyone seeking or in need of recovery from Substance Use Disorder.
 We welcome everyone in the community to join us in our efforts to recognize and promote the wellness recovery brings.
-People in recovery from substance use disorder, their families, friends and allies will be coming together from across the Greater Triangle Area on Saturday, September 8, 2018 at Mordicai Historical Park in Raleigh, NC to celebrate recovery as part of National Recovery Month.
+This event is being held to raise the profile of recovery by demonstrating to our friends and neighbors, communities, policy makers and the media that we can and do recover from substance use disorder and that when we get well, it benefits our families, communities and nation.